UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 This algorithm uses higher-order moments for matrix approximation, considering all Gaussian signals as noise.

 Most efficient application of ICA is fastICA [@Hyvarinen2000].
 However, the speed comes with a price, the results of the algoritms are not exact.
 This is why we recommend use of ICA with stabilization (ICASSO [@Himberg2003]) for reproducible results.
-More about this is the vignette [Running matlab implementation of ICA]().
+More about this is the vignette [Running fastICA with icasso stabilisation]().

 For applications in molecular biology, Independent Component Analysis (ICA) models gene expression data as an action of a set of statistically independent hidden factors.